 Space Routing property is used to partition the data across different partitions.
 It is recommended to define such property explicitly to control how data is partitioned and avoid common mistakes like writing data to the wrong partition.

-Starting with XAP 9.7 a new protective mode has been added to protect against writing entries with a
+A new protective mode has been added to protect against writing entries with a

 null value routing.
 In case your application contains objects without a routing value you'll get the following exception: